Impact of COVID-19 on education in the United States: Absenteeism

 One long-term effect of the pandemic was a significant increase, after in-person instruction had resumed, in the number of students who were absent from school.
 This was particularly pronounced in the number of students who missed 10% or more of instruction days (~18 or more school days during one school year), which nearly doubled.
 This primarily seemed to be due to students being sick more often (e.g., more upper respiratory infections, but likely not COVID-19), and parents being less likely to send them to school if they seemed to be sick, especially for younger children.
 How long the schools provided remote instruction during the 2020–2021 school year had a small effect on the overall level.
 Similar results have been seen not only in all US states but also around the world, including in countries with very different approaches to pandemic lockdowns, so absenteeism is unlikely to be due to any unique decisions or policies in the US.

+Long-term learning loss and academic recovery

+The transition to remote learning and prolonged school closures resulted in historic declines in academic performance across the United States.
+According to data from the National Assessment of Educational Progress (NAEP), often referred to as "The Nation's Report Card," reading and mathematics scores for nine-year-old students experienced unprecedented drops between 2020 and 2022.
+Mathematics scores saw the largest single-cohort decline in the history of the assessment, dropping by an average of seven points, while reading scores fell by five points, effectively erasing decades of academic progress.
+These academic losses were highly stratified, with students in high-poverty schools and districts that remained fully remote for longer durations experiencing disproportionately steeper declines compared to their peers in lower-poverty or in-person districts.

+To address these deficits, federal and state governments implemented widespread academic recovery initiatives funded primarily through the Elementary and Secondary School Emergency Relief (ESSER) Fund.
+Districts utilized these resources to launch high-dosage tutoring programs, extend school calendars, and develop comprehensive summer learning curricula.
+Despite these interventions, multi-year longitudinal tracking indicated that academic recovery remained uneven, with older student cohorts and disadvantaged demographics continuing to lag behind pre-pandemic achievement trajectories as federal relief funds expired.